Civilians on unpaid leave in Pentagon austerity move

-WASHINGTON Civilian defense workers across the United States began taking unpaid leave on Monday in a Pentagon-imposed austerity move expected to save $1.8 billion through September 30 by effectively cutting the pay of about 650,000 workers by nearly 20 percent.
+WASHINGTON, July 8 Civilian defense workers across the United States began taking unpaid leave on Monday in a Pentagon-imposed austerity move expected to save $1.8 billion through Sept.
+30 by effectively cutting the pay of about 650,000 workers by nearly 20 percent.

 Defense officials said they could not say exactly how many people took a day of unpaid leave because those decisions are handled locally at workplaces across the country.
 But absences were evident at the Pentagon.